azimw/RITHM/GetStarted.md

 ### Create a new Twitter user account

-> To use the RITHM streamer you must use have a twitter account.
-I don’t recommend using personal account, you can easily create an account using the link below
+> You must have a Twitter account to run the streamer if you don't already have an account use the link below to create one.
+If you do have an account I strongly recommend you create a seperate one unique to the streamer.
 >
 >https://twitter.com/i/flow/signup?lang=en

 ### Create a Twitter developer account

 > The next step is to obtain access to Twitter as a developer.
-Use your Twitter credentials and follow the steps provided in the link below to obtain access to Twitter as a developer.
+Use your Twitter credentials and follow the steps provided in the link below to obtain access.
 >
 >https://developer.twitter.com/en/apply-for-access